The Best Dog Crate for Weimaraner 2021

 If you thought we’ve had enough of MidWest, well, think again.
 Let’s assume you are a new dog owner and don’t know where to start.
 You got it right: MidWest has the perfect starter kit for Weimaraner crate training.

 For starters, the iCrate Starter Kit comes with one crate cover adding extra warmth to a less furry friend.
-In addition to that, it has a fleece pet bed, which makes it quite comfortable for the dog breed wherever they are.
+In addition to that, it has a fleece pet bed, which makes it quite comfortable for this aloof breed wherever they are.
 Both of these – the cover and the fleece bed is machine washable.

 The manufacturer also gives you two pet bowls, each 1 quart each, designed to affix to the dog crate in one secured position.
 All these plus a leak-proof removable dog tray and a divider panel, and you wonder what more you could ask for!